pia-planer/API-documentation/positions/working_hours.md

 ### Response

-Response is an `Array` of Working Hours ordered by `date` chronologically, `startetime` chronologically.
+Response is an `Array` of Working Hours ordered by `date` chronologically, `starttime` chronologically.

 ```json
 [